ep390/ep390/ep-390-web/app/syllabus/page.md

 ## Topic List

+Students will start with code generation and learn to write better code faster using AI tools.
+We will use the efficacy of coding tools as a benchmark to evaluate the value and trajectory of generative AI for music and image modalities.

 Each week will introduce a new topic, and work on an introductory lab exercise.
 Each exercise is an opportunity to expand on further in the mid-term and final projects.

 - Hands on: Tools for agentic code generation